 Fermenting cabbage helps promote the growth of probiotics, like you might associate with yogurt.
 Probiotics are known to help with digestion and balance your gut after a round of antibiotics.

-In addition to its probiotic power, sauerkraut is high in vitamin C. That’s why Dutch sailors ate sauerkraut to prevent scurvy, a disease caused by vitamin C deficiency.
+In addition to its probiotic power, it is high in vitamin C.

 Where can I find sauerkraut in the grocery store?

 Look for sauerkraut in the refrigerated section.
 It’s sold in glass jars or resealable bags.

 Most canned sauerkraut has been pasteurized, which kills off the good bacteria.
 So I recommend seeking out the fresh variety in the refrigerated section instead.
 Gold Mine is my favorite.

 Prefer to make your own?
 Check out this recipe from The Kitchn showing how to make sauerkraut in a mason jar.

 Here are my favorite vegan sauerkraut recipes and uses.
 They will keep you digging in for more – jar after jar.

 Of course, kraut is wonderful on a veggie reuben sandwich along with a drizzling of vegan Thousand Island.
 As for the filling?
 There are plenty of options!

 - Make a reuben with a corned jackfruit filling using this recipe for a vegan reuben jackfruit sandwich (above).